 He observed the exceptionally long lives of Bulgarian rural population and associated the regular consumption of fermented milk products such as yogurt and kefir with the increased lifespan.
 Metchnikoff was the first to state, “the dependence of the intestinal microbes on the food makes it possible to adopt measures to modify the flora in our bodies and to replace the harmful microbes by useful microbes.”4 This is the first modern definition of probiotics and defined fermented milk as the first “functional food.”
 Catching up with Hippocrates, who was the first to say “Let food by thy medicine and medicine by thy food.”2,4

 It seems as though “progress” has taken us away from our nomadic roots, which relied entirely on land as it was.

-Varying seasons produced varying foods in abundance, which required natural means of preservation in order to have food for difficult times (ie winter in Iowa).
+Varying seasons produced varying foods in abundance.
+This required natural means of preservation in order to have food for difficult times (ie winter in Iowa).
 As humans continued to settle and domestic, some of these benefits of diversity were lost.
 Even the art of cheese making was temporary lost during the high middle ages, as domestication, settlement, and government was developing.4 Thankfully those practices were recovered in the late middle ages by monks who produced the fermented dairy product.
-Monks are also known for their fermentation practices in the beer realm.
+Monks are also widely known and thanked for their fermentation practices in the beer realm.